DEXImagingThe proposal

 The proposal · in plain terms

 DEX is looking at bringing on a buy-side M&A firm.
 We can be that.
-But the same monthly retainer also stands up Helix across DEX: the operating cockpit, the enablement layer, the integration runbook.
+But the same monthly retainer also amplifies the organic growth engine and stands up Helix across DEX: the operating cockpit, the enablement layer, the integration runbook.
 Our candid view is that within the term, much of the M&A motion runs on its own, so the lasting value is the operating layer that outlives any single deal cycle.

 What you get on day one

-• Buy-side M&A engine: sourcing, diligence prep, and outreach, running every week
+• Buy-side M&A engine: sourcing, diligence prep, and outreach, running every week, print and DEXTEK both

 • Helix operating cockpit pilot: one source of truth, ask-and-see